apollographql/apollo-server/packages/apollo-reporting-protobuf/README.md

 generated with the `generate` npm script.

-The root of the repository provides some `devDependencies` necessary to build these definitions qand the `prepare` npm script is invoked programmatically via the monorepo tooling (e.g. Lerna) thanks to _this_ module's `postinstall` script.
+The root of the repository provides some `devDependencies` necessary to build these definitions and the `prepare` npm script is invoked programmatically via the monorepo tooling (e.g. Lerna) thanks to _this_ module's `postinstall` script.
 Therefore, when making changes to this module, run scripts via `npx lerna run SCRIPTNAME` in the **root** of this monorepo in order to update the